top of page

 A recent article states that the operation will be ramped up over a few years to handle a maximum capacity, will that mean the port will eventually be running 7 days a week and 24 hrs. a day?

 Will a fire station be built on our side of the tracks?
+NO

 Will the three train tracks that pass by, along Cagle, produce train whistles?

 A bridge over the tracks will be built for the neighborhood called, A Quiet Place in the Woods, because they lost a home to fire while the fire trucks were waiting for a stopped train to move off the road.
 Will we also have a bridge over the tracks?
 Or do we need to wait for a disaster?
+There are no plans to build a bridge.

 What are the hours of operation?